kwanjeeraw/metaboxweb/README.md

 # Metabox 2.0
 Metabox 2.0: A toolbox for thorough metabolomic data analysis, integration and interpretation.
-The metaboxweb is for deploying as a Docker container or ShinyAppWe recommend the [R command line version](https://github.com/kwanjeeraw/metabox2) for custom pipelines and other exclusive projects.
+The metaboxweb is for deploying as a Docker container or ShinyApp.
+We recommend the [R command line version](https://github.com/kwanjeeraw/metabox2) for custom pipelines and other exclusive projects.

 References
 =========